-The Trust and the school will support other agencies and professionals if an early help assessment is considered appropriate and may act as the lead professional in certain circumstances.
+The school will support other agencies and professionals if an early help assessment is considered appropriate and may act as the lead professional in certain circumstances.

-Additional guidance can also be accessed by using the OSCP multi agency threshold document.
+Additional guidance can also be accessed by using the OSCP multi-agency threshold document.

-Within Devon, the MASH is the first point of contact when considering additional support for children and their families:
+Within Devon, the Early Help Hub is the first point of contact when considering additional support for children and their families